 - Seattle in Winter: ~1.5 Peak Sun Hours

-If you need 4.7 hours to recharge your battery, but you live in Seattle in the winter, your 300W solar array will not be able to recharge your battery in a single day.
-You would need to add more solar panels.
+If you need 5.12 hours to recharge your battery, but you live in Seattle in the winter, your 1,000W solar array will not be able to recharge your battery in a single day.
+You would need to add more solar panels or rely on a generator.

-If your calculations show that your recharge time is too long, you have a few options to speed things up:
+If your calculations show that your recharge time is too long, you have a few options:

 - Add More Solar Panels: This is the easiest and most effective solution.
 Doubling your solar wattage will cut your recharge time in half.